shreytanwar/Deep-Belief-Network-For-Software-Fault-Prediction-II/README.md

 # Deep-Belief-Network-and-For-Software-Fault-Prediction-II
-Used DBN model for training and ANN for classifying between defective and clean code
+Used DBN model for training and Enseble of ANN, LogisticRegression, GaussianNB and RandomForestClassifier for classifying between defective and clean code